Open-Data-Product-Initiative/odps-sdk-course-exercises/README.md

 LLM providers, generating data product artifacts, and building reviewable data product portfolio workspaces.

+The course is created by Dr. Jarkko Moilanen, igniter and maintainer of the Open Data Products Standards family and the Open Data Products SDK.

 For course details and enrollment, use this placeholder until the public Udemy link is added: